Since the start of COVID-19, how we dine has changed a lot.

-Hall said prior to COVID-19, there was more of a community feel and more people dined inside compared to take-out but with the added safety procedures and protocols it’s understandable to see that has changed how people interact and the fact a certain amount of people are allowed inside.
+Prior to COVID-19 Hall said there was more of a “community feel” and more people dined inside compared to take-out but with the added safety measures it is understandable to see that has changed how people interact along with having a limited capacity.

 Even though we are in the “new normal,” it’s safe to say we all hope to soon go back to the “old normal” where students, faculty and dining staff at N.C.
 Central can go back to how things used to be and enjoy dining like an eagle family again.